Raph13009/Raph13009/README.md

 ---

-## 🧑‍💻 About Me
+## 🧑‍💼 About Me

 Hi, I’m Raphaël.
+I run my own agency, where I use code and automation to help people and businesses work smarter.
-I’m not a developer by trade, but I use code regularly to build tools, test ideas, and improve user-facing products.
+Not a developer by trade, but I build fast, test ideas, and keep things simple.

-- Mostly working with **JavaScript / React** and **Python** for automation.
-- Currently focused on frontend at <a href="https://github.com/getlazo/lazo_web">Lazo</a>, working on their mobile-friendly web app.
+- Founder mindset: building tools, launching projects, iterating fast.
+- Working with **web apps, workflow automation, and AI agents**.
-- I care about clean UX, useful products, and keeping things simple and efficient.
+- Passionate about clean UX, useful products, and turning ideas into reality.

 ---

-## 🔗 Projects

-- <a href="https://github.com/Raph13009/codeBase3">My personal website</a> — simple React-based site, evolving as I learn.
-- Private tools and experiments around Notion, Figma, and workflow automation.
+## 🚀 Current Focus

+- Leading my agency and growing projects from idea to execution.
+- Automating workflows with **Python**, **Notion**, and **Figma** integrations.
+- Exploring **AI-driven tools** and **no-code/low-code solutions** to scale faster.

 ---